Configurable Execution Environments

 * **Application correctness** is the responsibility of each execution environment.
 Espresso does not verify application state transitions.

-* **Cross-system coordination** relies on Espresso's light client commitments.
+* **Cross-system coordination** relies on verifiable Espresso state.
 The model is trust-minimizing, not trust-removing.
-Applications and bridges still need to verify light client state on their target system.
+Applications and bridges still need to verify Espresso state on their target system.

 ## Where to go next